verrazzano/docs/content/en/docs/customize/opensearch.md

 - **Override default policies**: Both these default policies have a zero (`0`) priority.
 You can override the default policies by creating policies with `policy.ism_template.priority` greater than `0`.

 {{< alert title="NOTE" color="warning" >}}
 - Avoid creating policies with policy IDs `vz-system` or `vz-application` because they are reserved for Verrazzano default policies names.
-In the Verrazzano CR, by default, if the flag [spec.components.opensearch.disableDefaultPolicy](/docs/reference/api/vpo-verrazzano-v1beta1/#install.verrazzano.io/v1beta1.OpenSearchComponent) is set to `false`,then policies that are created with these names will be overridden with the default ISM policies, .
+In the Verrazzano CR, by default, if the flag [spec.components.opensearch.disableDefaultPolicy](/docs/reference/api/vpo-verrazzano-v1beta1/#install.verrazzano.io/v1beta1.OpenSearchComponent) is set to `false`, then policies that are created with these names will be overridden with the default ISM policies, .
 - The default policy will be applied only to the newly created indices.
 To manually attach the new policies to the older indices, see [Step 2: Attach policies to indexes](https://opensearch.org/docs/latest/im-plugin/ism/index/#step-2-attach-policies-to-indexes).
   {{< /alert >}}

 ## Configure Index State Management policies

-[Index State Management]({{<opensearch_docs_url>}}/im-plugin/ism/index/) (ISM) policies configure OpenSearch to manage the data in your indices.
-You can use policies to automatically rollover and prune old data, preventing your OpenSearch cluster from running out of disk space.

 Verrazzano lets you configure OpenSearch ISM policies using the Verrazzano custom resource.
 The ISM policy created by Verrazzano will contain two states: ingest and delete.
 The ingest state can be configured only for the rollover action.